BEV-ODOM2: Enhanced BEV-based Monocular Visual Odometry with PV-BEV Fusion and Dense Flow Supervision for Ground Robots: Introduction

 To compensate for the information loss, we introduce a PV-BEV dual-branch fusion strategy.
 We add a parallel branch that computes a correlation-based cost volume from PV features \cite{sun2018pwc, teed2020raft} before the LSS projection occurs.
 This PV cost volume effectively captures the rich 6-DoF motion signatures at a feature level.
 It is then projected into the BEV space using the same LSS pipeline and fused with the BEV-native correlation features.
 This architecture allows our model to leverage the geometric richness of the perspective view while retaining the scale consistency and efficiency of the 3-DoF BEV representation.

 Based on these insights, we present BEV-ODOM2, an enhanced monocular visual odometry framework that integrates this dual-strategy approach into a unified, end-to-end architecture.
 Our method preserves the robust scale consistency and suppression of cumulative drift inherent to BEV-based odometry, while achieving superior accuracy by incorporating dense supervision and preserving 6-DoF motion information.
 Critically, all supervision signals are constructed from the pose ground truth alone.
 This multi-level supervision scheme includes dense BEV optical flow for correspondence learning, a 5-DoF pose for the PV branch, and a 3-DoF pose for the final output.
 The 5-DoF supervision consists of the full rotation and a scale-free translation direction, which maintains geometric consistency within the monocular framework.
-Furthermore, the framework incorporates targeted data augmentation strategies to enhance robustness across the diverse motion patterns encountered in real-world transportation scenarios.

-In addition, we introduce the ZJH-VO dataset, a new ground-vehicle odometry dataset that covers multiple scenes and scales, addressing the lack of publicly available benchmarks with such diversity.
-We use ZJH-VO to evaluate the generalization ability of BEV-ODOM2, and we have released the dataset to the community to support future research.
+In addition, we introduce the ZJH-VO dataset, a new ground-robot odometry dataset that covers multiple scenes and scales, addressing the lack of publicly available benchmarks with such diversity.
+We use it to evaluate the generalization of BEV-ODOM2 and release it to support future research.

 Our contributions can be summarized as follows: \begin{itemize} \item We propose BEV-ODOM2, a novel MVO framework that uses a unified dual-strategy approach to address the core limitations of sparse supervision and information loss in existing BEV-based methods, achieving state-of-the-art, scale-consistent performance without requiring auxiliary supervision.